cjlee112/zgit/README.rst

   zgit push origin master

-If you're familiar with using Git, you can instantly start using zgit.
+If you're familiar with using Git, you can instantly start using Zgit.
+But under the hood, every Zgit command is being executed by ZFS, not Git, which means it scales in the same massive way that ZFS does.

 Zgit as a Large-Scale Backup System
 ------------------------------------------